Why the Composable CDP is Now on the Menu

 Moving Beyond Fixed Menus

-There are certainly differences between vendors — IT professionals can pay the exorbitant price of a fancy banquet from a well-known brand or opt for a faster, cheaper meal from a new upstart — but most have one thing in common: bundled customer data platform architecture.
+There are certainly differences between vendors — you can pay the exorbitant price of a fancy banquet from a well-known brand or opt for a faster, cheaper meal from a new upstart — but most have one thing in common: traditional customer data platform architecture.
 So whether it’s filet mignon or a burger and fries, ordering à la carte isn’t an option, no matter what IT teams would prefer.

 Freedom and flexibility are key to helping IT professionals build the internal customer data infrastructure they need to maintain control, manage costs and improve performance.
-But prepackaged CDPs prevent this.
+But traditional CDPs prevent this.

 The result?